-The moose has a sensitive upper lip that it uses to distinguish the various types of shoots and twigs.
+The moose has a sensitive upper lip used to distinguish the various types of shoots and twigs.
 This prehensile lip comes in handy when grasping, pulling, and stripping branches.

-Fruit bats are herbivores and fruit makes up a large portion of their diet.
+Fruit bats are herbivores, and fruit makes up a large portion of their diet.
 Fruit bats eat a range of fruit, including dates, avocados, mangos, bananas, and most others.
-It has been noted that although they will eat unripe fruit and fruit that has insects in, they try to avoid brightly colored fruit with a strong smell.
+It has been noted that although they will eat unripe fruit and fruit that has insects in it, they try to avoid brightly colored fruit with a strong smell.

-Fruit bats use their teeth to get into the fruit and will drink the juice and eat the pulp.
+Fruit bats use their teeth to get into the fruit and drink the juice and eat the pulp.
 They also consume the nectar from inside.

-Fruit bats have very good eyesight and use their sights and a keen sense of smell to find food.
+Fruit bats have excellent eyesight and use their sights and a keen sense of smell to find food.
 Fruit bats typically live in warmer climates where fruit grows throughout the year.
 They are excellent at pollinating the fruit into other places.

 They spit the seeds out, allowing these a change to grow elsewhere.
 Pollen also gets caught in their fur, cross-pollinating other flowers.

 The white-tailed deer is a herbivore native to North America.
 Similar to other herbivorous mammals, this species of deer consumes a wide range of plants and fruits.

 The white-tailed deer spends all day feeding and can consume considerable amounts of food.
 The major component of its diet consists of legumes.
 Other staples include shoots, leaves, prairie forbs, grasses, acorns, corn, and fruit.

 The diet of the white-tailed deer is not constant throughout the year.
 Their diet changes with each season because food availability is not consistent in the wild.
 The deer will eat whatever is available to them.

 During the winter season, the deer will find that food is hard to find.
 The deer will mostly feed on shoots, buds, and bark in this season.
 In the warm months, nuts, corn, acorns, and green vegetation are more appealing and abundant.